Infatuated with the Tudors since reading about Elizabeth I in second grade. She also finds dysfunctional dynasties fascinating.

 In 1455, Edmund Tudor married Margaret Beaufort, then went off to fight in the War of the Roses.
 He died of the plague while she was seven months pregnant, leaving her to take care of their only child.
 She was thirteen years old.

-Henry, seeing an opportunity to advance to seize the crown, sought to use his mother's Plantagenet blood on her great-grandpa's side.
+Henry, seeing an opportunity to seize the crown, sought to use his mother's Plantagenet blood on her great-grandpa's side.
 It wasn't much of a claim, but somehow, he and his uncle raised an army and met King Richard III at the Battle of Bosworth.

-At one point, King Richard III rode across the battlefield towards Henry to kill him.
+At one point, King Richard III rode across the battlefield toward Henry to kill him.
 Unfortunately, he turned his back to Henry's men, and that's when he was struck, reportedly by Tudor ally Sir Rhys ap Thomas.
 King Richard III died on the battlefield.
 Henry Tudor was crowned King Henry VII, the first Tudor king.

 Henry VII: The Paranoid One